-The District's Justification for Its Refusal to Submit Action Plans for Teacher and Principal Evaluation and C-3).
-On July 9, 2014 (see Exhibit C-4) the District submitted documents describing what it has done with respect to teacher and principal evaluation.
-Exhibit C-4 provides a link to almost 550 pages of documents, many of which are duplicates and triplicates of the same document.
+The District's Justification for Its Refusal to Submit Action Plans for Teacher and Principal Evaluation the plaintiffs and the special master on May 30, 2014 (see Exhibit C, C-2 and C-3).
+On July 9, 2014 (see Exhibits C-4, C-4A, C-4B, and C-4C) the District submitted documents describing what it has done with respect to teacher and principal evaluation.
+Exhibits C-4, and C-4A, C-4B, and C-4C provide almost 550 pages of documents, many of which are duplicates and triplicates of the same document.

-The District argues that it has satisfied that needs of the plaintiffs and special master for information about teacher and principal evaluation by its discussion in its annual report and a memorandum which it submitted to the plaintiffs and the special master on May 30, 2014 (see Exhibit C, C-2
+The District argues that it has satisfied that needs of the plaintiffs and special master for information about teacher and principal evaluation by its discussion in its annual report and a memorandum which it submitted to